cfurley/second-space/README.md

 This is the repository for <b>Second Space</b>, an AI Integrated Hub for saving and creating boards with media from the users device or social media profiles.
 Feel free to expand upon this summary.

-## Project Structure
+## Project Architecture

 ### AI

-This is the main feature of the software product. <b>Second Space AI</b> could help to build the <b>Spaces</b> where users can collect their media too. <b>Second Space AI</b> could also gather media from other websites for the users.
-For example if they logged into those sites through the app, or a web scaper.
-But this would be hard to build and might be a privacy risk since we are accessing user data? <- even though microsoft has all our data anyways..
+This is the main feature of the software product. <b>Second Space AI</b> could help to build the <b>Spaces</b> where users can collect their media too. <b>Second Space AI</b> could also gather media from other websites or google images for the users. think of the search for media thats built into modern powerpoint.

 ### Frontend